 I work closely with brands taking them back to core foundations.
 I ask them to bring together in one place everything, that a customer might see when experiencing their brand.
-I work across their visual touch points on the line, in store, on garments and every piece of marketing that they might produce.
+I work across their visual touchpoints on the line, in-store, on garments and every piece of marketing that they might produce.
 This exercise of viewing it all together in one place is something that many businesses have not taken time to do and it can be very revealing.
 Many are unaware of the inconsistencies that occur.

 Even with big luxury brands, for example, they may have numerous variations of logos across different categories, beauty, clothing, accessories, perfumes.
 This might occur through working with various agencies developing different products and over time it becomes hard to keep track.

-With sales and marketing now shifting online, all of the creative direction, product, branding, colour, logos and brand experience is more often than not experienced through one medium – photography.
+With sales and marketing now shifting online, all of the creative direction, product, branding, color, logos and brand experience is more often than not experienced through one medium – photography.
 It’s what sells the product so it’s crucial to get it right.